-The Malaysian Government values the pharmaceutical industry as a catalytic industry and has the relevant policies and regulations to support its growth under the Industry4WRD framework, including the assurance of regular policy reviews and the creation of adaptable roadmaps, to address the changing market dynamics and technological trends.
+The Malaysian Government values the pharmaceutical industry as a catalytic industry and has the relevant policies and regulations to support its growth under the Industry4WRD framework, including ensuring that policies will be reviewed and roadmaps developed to cater to changing market and technological trends.

 Malaysia is a regional manufacturing hub with a growing and vibrant services sector.
 The 12MP builds on the nation's solid economic fundamentals and history of facilitating investments to push for restructuring and new priorities towards economic sustainability.
 The role of the pharmaceutical industry is critical in this push as increasing the preparedness of the healthcare sector has become a priority in the wake of the pandemic.
 Towards this end, the Malaysian Government is prioritising the strengthening of the healthcare system with better pharmaceutical services, including securing sufficient medicine supply and its distribution to all healthcare facilities.
 Currently, about 6.6 per cent of the country's GDP is expected to be spent on healthcare.
 This is expected to increase with the growing population and longer life expectancy, as well as the Government's increasing expenditure for the provision of better healthcare facilities and services.